Happy Birthday – Teaching Theme and Variation

-1) Make a circle by all holding hands.
+1) Make a “class circle” by all holding hands.
 This speeds up circle making.
 “Everyone hold hands with someone near you to make a circle.”
 Once we’re all holding hands we “drop hands” and face the middle.

 2) I teach how to sing the song and the basic melody.
 I don’t take for granted that they all know it.
-I have a lot of kids who are new to the country and haven’t sung this version of the birthday song before.
+I have a lot of kids at my school are new to the country and haven’t sung this version of the birthday song before.
 Older grades are usually okay with the melody, but with younger kids I take the time to sing it through a couple times.

 3) The birthday kid grabs some “birthday sprinkles” (pixie sticks) and stands in the middle of the circle and can eat the candy while the class sings for them.
 It’s a treat to get the treat, but it also means that the kid can eat the candy and think about that instead of thinking of all their classmates staring at them.

 5) We practice this procedure a few times and then we sing the song for the kid who has been patiently waiting in the middle of the room.
 I’ve prerecorded the birthday song on my digital piano so that I can come and stand and join the kids to demonstrate procedure and actions while the music plays and we all sing.
 Having the song prerecorded so you can join in and direct movement is a handy little trick.

 We sing “robot style.”
 Have the kids turn to their right and put their arms in an L shape like a Rock-em Sock-em toy and freeze and look like robots.
 This time I sing each syllable and stop in-between.
 “Ha.
 Ppy.
 Bir.
 Thday.
 To.
 You.”
 And the whole thing is staccato.
 The kids move like robots in a circle around the kid in the middle and whenever they sing “You” they stop and face the birthday kid and don’t move until the music starts again with the next phrase.
 This time the whole recording is staccato with big pauses so that kids can stay frozen like robots for a while.
 They like this and the kid in the middle usually giggles when they all turn to freeze like robots looking at them.